fallen-icarus/cardano-loans/README.md

 - Borrower accepts loan - The borrower cannot access the funds until the loan starts so they want to set the time as early as possible.
 However, the loan expiration is calculated by adding the loan term length to the start time.
 If the borrower sets the time to be earlier than it actually is, the loan expiration would also be earlier than it otherwise would be.
 This means less time for the loan than the borrower wants.
 If the borrower sets the time to be later than it actually is so that the loan expiration would be later than it otherwise would be, this transaction would not be valid until the start time *actually* occurs.
 This means the borrower would only be delaying when they can access the loan asset.
 Therefore, the borrower is incentivized to set `invalid-before` to be as close to the current time as possible.
 - Lender claims a finished loan - The lender cannot claim a loan unless it is either fully paid or it is expired.
 Only expiration depends on time.
 If the lender set the time to be earlier than it actually is, then the dApp will think the loan is still active and therefore the lender cannot claim it.
 If the lender set the time to be later than it actually is, then the validity interval would say the transaction isn't valid yet which means they need to wait longer to claim what they are owed.
 These two together result in the lender being incentivized to set `invalid-before` to be as close as the current time as possible.

-Now consider the (inclusive) slot interval `(infinity,10]`.
+Now consider the (inclusive) slot interval `[0,10]`.
 This transaction will only be valid until slot 10 finishes.
 The dApp can interpret this information as "the current time is guaranteed to be <= slot 10".
 This information is useful when a borrower tries to make a payment.
 The dApp forces the borrower to specify the "current" time with `invalid-hereafter` so that the dApp can appropriately tell whether the loan is expired.
 Since the borrower wants as much time with the loan as possible, they are incentivized to set the upper bound as late as possible.
 However, the dApp compares the upper bound to the loan expiration slot.
 If the upper bound is > the expiration slot, then the dApp will think the loan is expired.
 Therefore, the latest possible time the borrower can set `invalid-hereafter` to is the loan expiration slot.

 Thanks to marrying incentives with dApp logic, it is impossible for users to cheat time.

 #### Interest
 Unlike other lending/borrowering protocols, Cardano-Loans does not use an algorithm to determine the interest for each loan.
 Instead, the interest is negotiated between the borrowers and lenders (among other negotiated terms).

-**All interest on Cardano-Loans is non-compounding.** The reason for this is two-fold:
-1. Plutus currently does not support exponents which is required for the compound interest calculation.
-2. While `invalid-hefeafter` can be securely used to determine whether a loan is expired, there is no way to securely determine how many compounding periods have passed.
+**All interest on Cardano-Loans is non-compounding.** While `invalid-hefeafter` can be securely used to determine whether a loan is expired, there is no way to securely determine how many compounding periods have passed using just the validity intervals.
 If `invalid-hereafter` is set as close to the current time as possible, then it is possible for the transaction to fail due to sitting in the mempool for too long.
 If `invalid-before` was used, the value can be used to trick the dApp into thinking the compounding period is earlier than it actually is.
-The validity intervals can't be reliably used in this context.
+The validity intervals alone can't be reliably used in this context.

+There is a way to still enable compound interest with this design, but it adds complexity to the overall design.
+Since lenders can compensate for the lack of compounding by asking for slightly higher interest rates, the loss of functionality due to a lack of compounding interest seems minor.
+Therefore, the decision was made to not include compound interest in v1 of this dApp.
+The method to enable compound interest is discussed in the *Potential Future Features* section of the README.

 Given that loans are non-compounding, the total amount owed for all loans is always:
 ```
 principle * (1 + interest)
 ```
-Lenders can compensate for the lack of compounding by asking for slightly higher interest rates.
-Due to this, the loss of functionality due to a lack of compounding interest seems minor.

 #### The Beacon Tokens
 Cardano-Loans uses 5 types of tokens: